Neopixel Guide

 Neopixels are current hungry.

 1. Less than 25 pixels and no other major components: You can probably get away with powering from VUSB.
-VUSB on the Argon will supply around 500 mA of current.
+VUSB on the Photon2 will supply around 500 mA of current.
 If you draw more current than that you could damage the microcontroller or it might brown out.

 2. If you plan to use more than 25 LEDS: You’ll need an external power supply to power the neopixels.
-If you use an external power supply, use the power rail to add it in and run a connection from GND on the Argon to GND on the power supply.
+If you use an external power supply, use the power rail to add it in and run a connection from GND on the Photon2 to GND on the power supply.

 3. If you have other current hungry components (a solenoid, motors, etc.).
 It’s generally a good idea to use an external power supply out of the gate.